 Hermit crabs and snails have similar habitats in the wild.
 As a result, you might be wondering whether you can keep them as pets in the same enclosure.

-There have been instances where hermit crabs eat snails and kill them for their shells, so you must provide a suitable environment for both creatures to live harmoniously.
+There have been instances where hermit crabs kill snails for their shells, so you must provide a suitable environment for both creatures to live harmoniously.

 Can Snails Live with Hermit Crabs?

 Specifically, hermit crabs use snail shells to live in when they outgrow their shells.
 Snails aren’t affected because hermit crabs use discarded shells once they’ve outgrown their original home.

 Because hermit crabs also have coiled abdomens, their bodies become asymmetrical, allowing them to fit inside.
 They also grip the inside of the shell with special gripping pads that appear on their limbs.

 Land hermit crabs frequently use the discarded shells of West Indian Topshell snails, which they depend on for safety.
 Sea snail shells are also an essential source of protection.

 Unfortunately, captive hermit crabs behave differently because they’re not in their natural habitat, so there’s the possibility of conflict if hermit crabs lack food or large shells to move into.

 While it’s rare for hermit crabs to harm snails, they’ll do so if the environment’s not right.

 Do Snails and Hermit Crabs Get Along?

 In the wild, snails and hermit crabs get along well.
 As mentioned, they have a mutually beneficial symbiotic relationship.
 However, problems arise in captivity when there isn’t enough:

 - Food for hermit crabs.

 - Shell availability.

 In this instance, snails are likely to feel threatened by hermit crabs, who’ll kill them for their shells or food in extreme circumstances.

 When creating the right environment for hermit crabs and snails, you must replicate conditions as closely as possible to protect both species from harm.